To be trusted is a greater compliment than being loved ~ George MacDonald

 To see the patterns is to see the solutions, children’s and human rights

 How can we break open closed-up communities all around the world and protect children from hurt?
-Listen to Dina-Perla’s heartfelt personal story on child abuse, harmful traditional practices, healing and empowerment.
+Listen to Dina-Perla’s heartfelt personal story on child abuse, harmful traditional practices, healing, and empowerment.
 She states: “to see the patterns is to see the solutions”.
-Dina-Perla also shares a couple of urgent call-to-actions with us – for all of us, for the closed-up communities and for governmental bodies.
+Dina-Perla also shares a couple of urgent calls to actions with us – for all of us, for the closed-up communities, and for governmental bodies.

 Background information TED talk Dina-Perla Portnaar

 There is a massive urgency to solve problems within closed-up communities all around the globe.
 Problems that do not only concern personal suffering, but can become a great risk to the collective if we do not act properly.
-In fact, I believe that if we would manage to solve the issues within the closed-up communities, the larger issues within the collective would be easier to solve as well.
-We need to dig deeper and collaborate in order to change.
-The TED talk is the first talk ever in which concrete solutions are presented to the public, focusing on all of us, people within the closed-up communities and on governmental bodies.
+I believe that if we manage to solve the issues within the closed-up communities, the larger issues within the collective will be easier to solve as well.
+We need to dig deeper and collaborate to change.
+The TED talk is the first talk ever in which concrete solutions are presented to the public.
 The talk is not just about sharing a personal story.

 Transcript TED talk Dina-Perla Portnaar

 Did you know that there are 54 children’s rights, defined by the United Nations?
 I wish I had known that as a child.
 Those rights are in place because children cannot stand up for themselves in times of need.

 Sometimes, it is hard to know if a child needs help.
 To spot a child in need in a closed-up community is even harder.
 I know that….
 Because I was that child.